mlevatich/Abelon/notes/abelon-2/narrative.md

 Timeskip forward into a scene where an older Abelon speaks to the suddenly stirring demon as an old friend.
 Having completed 2-7 has some details changed to reflect a more "complete" golden path ending.
 Depending on the party's impressions of Abelon, their fates and the way he relays them in this scene may also be slightly different.

 ## Bad path

-## 1-2-a

-TODO: ROUGH DRAFT

-- Same as 1-5-a
-Triggered if Abelon ends 1-1 by killing the party.
-Identical to 1-5-a.

 ## 1-3-a